pschmeichel2/classic_models_frontend_vue/doc/HowtoPublishOnAWS.md

    - **Solution**: Execute the `npm install -g serve` command in your post deploy hook.
 This will install the `serve` package locally on the server.

 5. **Problem**: The server still doesn't recognize the `serve` command, possibly due to permission issues or a different environment.
    - **Solution**: Call the `serve` package directly from your `package.json` start script using the full path.
 For example: `/opt/elasticbeanstalk/node-install/node-v18.16.0-linux-x64/bin/serve`.
+You can test this from the ssh shell, and then open a second shell, to read the web page using `curl localhost`.

 6. **Problem**: The web server is running, but it's not reachable from outside the server.
    - **Solution**: Nginx expects the webserver to serve on port 8080.
 Configure the `serve` command to listen on port 8080.
 Update the `start` script in your `package.json` to: `/opt/elasticbeanstalk/node-install/node-v18.16.0-linux-x64/bin/serve -l 8080`.